band/bandstands/references/Crozier_1980_ActorsAndSystems.md

 ## Introduction

 This book was written for a French audience.
-Given the usual transatlantic misunderstandings, the English-language edition re quires a special Introduction.
+Given the usual transatlantic misunderstandings, the English-language edition requires a special Introduction.
 Our intellectual trajectory is very different from that of our American colleagues.
 We started from the American organization theories of the fifties and in the course of trying to apply them in the interpretation of French realities, came to realize that we needed new theories.
 The limitations of the old paradigms were apparent in their inability to account for conditions in France, but the significance of this failure was even more profound.
 We came to believe that it revealed the fundamental inadequacy not only of the original models of organizations and systems theory but also of that of their contemporary American successors.

 Despite its past glories, French sociology had subsided into a major lull from the twenties to the fifties.
 It began to flourish again in the fifties and caught up with the American-dominated international quantitative mode only in the mid sixties. ==In the field of organizational study there were two starting points: the Merton-Gouldner-Selznick sociological model, and the Michigan psycho-sociological model==.
 But French researchers working from these models faced very specific cultural constraints.
 Trade unions, for example, were much more resistant to sociological surveys whose claims to neutrality remained to be demonstrated.
 More important was the tremendous gap within French management between theory -- which tended more and more to be that of the American business schools -- and actual practice.
 Under these circumstances the American paradigms could not be successfully applied.
 As usual in new scientific fields, misunderstanding and failure were strong incentives to break new ground.
 The elaboration of new paradigms led once again to major differences between European and American approaches.
 The issue, however, is not only one of European versus American sociology but of alternative approaches to the study of organization.
 This book presents one such approach developed in the course of twenty years of field research in France.